Image Pop Up

 Laser Therapy Treatment Plans

-Laser therapy is a dose-dependent treatment, meaning the injury needs to be treated with the right amount of light energy over a period of time for multiple weeks.
-If you’re thinking about starting laser therapy to help with a sports-related injury, there are a few things you’ll want to know:
+If you’re thinking about starting laser therapy to help with a sports-related injury, here are a few things you need to know:

 • Laser therapy sessions generally take between 3 and 20 minutes, depending on the affected area and corresponding dosage.